Young People Vs Entrepreneurship

 It was first started as a Paleo Food blog back before the lifestyle was mainstream at the start of 2013.
 Upon, coming to university in September 2013, it was officially made into a company and product development began.
 By March 2014, we did our first food festival.

 I still live by the Paleo lifestyle and our cakes and treat have come a long way since.
 The Fudge Brownie is still the family favourite that it was originally inspired from.

-Entrepreneurship runs in both sides of my family – My father and co-director of Designed2Eat, is a successful business coach based in the North West of England.
+Entrepreneurship runs in both sides of my family – My father and co-director of Designed2Eat is a successful business coach based in the North West of England.
 Generation after generation, we have all been self-employed.

 I was originally, and still am, mainly in the fitness industry.
 As an elite athlete, exercise and sports was everything.
 However, as someone who is allergic to dairy, all grains, soy and has a family history of type 1 diabetics, I had to be careful about what I ate.

-It was in my second year at College that I really became interested in my food and nutrition.
+It was in my second year at college that I really became interested in my food and nutrition.
 I never felt 100% and I knew there was something I could have done.

 I was originally going to do International Business at Loughborough Uni with a sports scholarship, however, a few weeks before the deadline, I completely changed all my options to Food Marketing Management at Sheffield Hallam.

-It was the best bit of googling I have ever done in my life and that was only because I had mumps and was bed bound that I had pondered the idea in the first place.
+It was the best bit of googling I have ever done in my life and that was only because I had mumps and was bed-bound that I had pondered the idea in the first place.

-I think the government can do more to support student entrepreneurs financially and an office space throughout the whole duration of the studies.”
+I think the government can do more to support student entrepreneurs financially and office space throughout the whole duration of the studies.”